 Cosori/Kenwell Blender comes with a 1‑year limited warranty with the option of applying for an additional bonus of 1 year within 14 days of purchase for free.
 If you are not satisfied with this purchase, you can return the blender within 30 days of purchase for a full refund.

-BlendWorks is also covered with a 1‑year warranty and the option to extend it for another 2‑year warranty for free, and a 30-day return option if you do not like the machine.
+BlendWorks is also covered with a 1‑year warranty, the option to extend it for another 2‑year warranty for free, and a 30-day return option if you do not like the machine.

-Both brands’ responsive and friendly customer services team is located in the USA and replaces the blender if it breaks.
+Both brands’ responsive and friendly customer service teams is located in the USA and replace the blender if it breaks.

 Summary

-Cosori/Kenwell/BlendWorks model is pretty much-copied design features from the Vitamix.
-The model is powerful and simple to use and seems very solid, including all-metal gears.
+Cosori/Kenwell/BlendWorks model is pretty much copied design features from the Vitamix.
+The model is powerful, simple to use, and seems very solid, including all-metal gears.
 In addition, the package comes with the recipe book to give you that creative spark when using your new blender.

 The machine is not very noisy and emits a maximum of 90 decibels.